frcdesign/FRCDesign.org/docs/design-guide/stages/stage1/1B-swerveDrivebase.md

 <span class="left">[< 1A: Sketching & Part Design](1A-sketchingPartDesign.md)</span> <span class="right">[1C: Gearbox Projects >](1C-gearboxes.md)</span>
 <br>

 For your first project, we’ll be making a swerve drive base.
-(Editor’s note: the use of unsimplified models is deliberate, will use simplfied models in 2B Project. )
+(Editor’s note: the use of unsimplified models is deliberate, will use simplfied models in 2B Project. ) In this project we will go step-by-step as we introduce new concepts.
+Remember to apply the skills you have already learned.

 ![Swerve Assembly](\img\design-guide\stage1a\Stage 1A Swerve\Assembly_1.webp){width=45% height=45%}